 If you ever see any drawings of Aboriginal men with a message stick in their hand and with leaves tied around their legs, below the knees, they are the memory leaves.
 When they get to the other end they can then repeat the message, absolutely correctly.

 While I was studying, I would have the leaves in hot water beside me and I would be inhaling the vapour.
 When I got to the exam room I would again rub the leaves in my hand and I would remember what I had learnt.
-It's not a long term memory enhancer but definitely is a long term memory enhancer and the effects must have been lasting three or four days cause sometimes those messengers had to carry those messages up to the Queensland border or what is now the Queensland border.
+It’s not a long term memory enhancer but definitely is a memory enhancer and the effects must have lasted three or four days because sometimes those messengers had to carry those messages up to the Queensland border or what is now the Queensland border.